AdaCore/training_material/courses/ada_essentials/276_type_contracts/03-subtype_predicates.rst

    - But not inverse

-* Slight disadvantage: don't find out if predicate is not actually static
+* Slight disadvantage: predicate could not actually be static

    - Until used where only static predicates are allowed
    - Then compile error occurs